conradakunga/Blog/_posts/2025-09-21-random-sampling-of-arrays-in-c-net.md

 A problem you might run to in the course of your application development is that given a `array` of items, sample a number of elements **randomly**.

-There are two ways we can go attempt this:
+There are two ways we can attempt this:

 ## Random Sorting, Take N Elements